How To Write In The Third Person

 Q: Is third-person objective suitable for all genres?

-A: While it can be effective in genres like thrillers or mysteries where suspense and ambiguity are desired, it might not be ideal for character-driven stories where emotional connection is paramount.
+A: While it can be effective in genres like thrillers or mysteries where suspense and ambiguity are desired, it might not be ideal for character-driven stories where emotional connection is key.
 The lack of access to inner thoughts can create distance.

 Q: How can I make my third-person narration sound more natural and less stiff?